Ukraine’s pipelines are still carrying Russian oil to Europe

 “If Europe continues importing gas from Russia, why shouldn’t Ukraine benefit from it?”
 Aslund said, noting that the International Monetary Fund last week forecast that Ukraine’s gross domestic product could dip 13.5 percent if the fighting stopped soon and as much as 35 percent this year if there is a prolonged conflict.

-Amy Myers Jaffe, managing director of the Climate Policy Lab at the Fletcher School at Tufts University, said another reason to keep gas flowing was that Russia’s state-controlled gas company, Gazprom, has commitments to corporations in Europe.
+Amy Myers Jaffe, managing director of the Climate Policy Lab at Tufts University’s Fletcher School, said another reason to keep gas flowing was that Russia’s state-controlled gas company, Gazprom, has commitments to corporations in Europe.

 “Gazprom would incur billions in financial contractual penalties if it fails to meet its contractual obligations,” she said.
 “Perhaps the Kremlin does not want to have to bail them out.”